viamrobotics/docs/static/include/app/apis/generated/app.md

 **Raises:**

-- (GRPCError): If an invalid robot part ID is passed.
+- (GRPCError): If an invalid machine part ID is passed.

 **Example:**